 Despite tomorrow’s unknowns, taking a strategic approach in benefit planning can protect an organization’s workforce and its bottom line.
 Simply put, it pays to keep employees happy.
-Turnover, costs employers both money and time, and up to a third of employers see average annual FTE turnover of 15% or more.[i]
+Turnover costs employers both money and time, and up to a third of employers see an average annual FTE turnover of 15% or more.[i]
 Voluntary turnover, costs US employers $536 billion a year, according to the Bureau of Labor Statistics.[ii]

 Amidst turnover concerns, employers are also confronting the realities of mental health and its effect on the workplace.
 Stress, uncertainty and social isolation during the COVID-19 crisis have driven up rates of employee stress.
-Prior to the crisis, 40% of employees struggled with stress and burnout related to an “always-on” workplace culture, a recent MetLife survey found.[iii]
+Prior to the crisis, 40% of employees struggled with stress and fatigue related to an “always-on” workplace culture, a recent MetLife survey found.[iii]
 Since the crisis, two-thirds report feeling more stressed amid ongoing uncertainty, work/life struggles and financial concerns.[iv]

 Flexible benefits will be brokers’ most important tool and employers’ most valuable asset when facing these serious business challenges.
 Savvy brokers and employers will be prepared with innovative, supplemental benefits solutions for a diverse workforce to help address the impact of these challenges.

 Here are three ways employers can pivot, and how flexible healthcare benefits can help.

 Pivot #1: Cutbacks and changes with flexible benefits